Skip to content

 Static Fields

 Static fields can be accessed without any instance, like static methods.
-All fields used statically must be constant and are implemented with the impl statement.
+All fields used statically are constant and are implemented with the impl statement.

 For example: